-Most of the city’s best restaurants are concentrated in the neighborhood of Polanco, which is tantamount to L.A.’s Beverly Hills or San Francisco’s Nob Hill.
-The adjacent neighborhoods of Condessa, Roma, Juárez and Cuauhtémoc are also rich with possibilities, as this general area of the city is where much of Mexico’s urban wealth is deposited and also where most of Mexico’s finest hotels are concentrated.
+Many of the city’s most exclusive restaurants are concentrated in the neighborhood of Polanco, which is tantamount to L.A.’s Beverly Hills or San Francisco’s Nob Hill.
+The adjacent neighborhoods of Condessa, Roma, Juárez and Cuauhtémoc are also rich with possibilities, as this general area of the city is where much of Mexico’s urban wealth is deposited and also where most of Mexico’s finest hotels are found.

 These are my favorite luxury restaurants right now in Mexico’s capital.
 (See also: Part 2 of this story, 6 more incredible restaurants)

 Enrique Olvera moved his groundbreaking Pujol to a new location in Polanco in the spring of 2017, not far from the original.
-The new version is more casual than the original, whose design was a case study in mid-century modern luxuriousness.
-The new restaurant is an indoor/outdoor experience that encourages co-mingling of guests, whereas the original Pujol was an oasis of intimacy and privacy.
+The new version is more casual than the old, whose design was a case study in mid-century modern luxuriousness.
+Version 2.0 is an indoor/outdoor experience that encourages co-mingling of guests, whereas the old townhouse was an oasis of intimacy and privacy.
 I feared that the casualization of Pujol might diminish this restaurant’s extraordinarily high level of professionalism, but it didn’t.
 Service and hospitality here are still absolutely superb in every detail.

-Weather permitting, everyone enjoys their meal in the indoor dining room, then migrates outside to the outdoor living room for dessert and after-dinner drinks under a canopy of trees.
+Everyone enjoys their savory courses in indoors then (weather permitting) migrates to the outdoor living room for dessert and after-dinner drinks under a canopy of trees.
 The kitchen extends into the garden, where the chefs use a pit in the ground to roast goats and tamales and whatnot.

 The biggest change to the menu, other than the introduction of more rustic, indigenous cooking techniques is the introduction of a new taco bar.
-When making a reservation, guests may choose between the dining room (and regular degustation menu) or the new taco bar, a long dining counter that runs the length of the dining room and features an eight-course omakase-style menu of nothing but tacos.
+When making a reservation, you get to choose between the dining room (and regular degustation menu) or the new taco bar, a long counter that runs the length of the restaurant and features an eight-course omakase-style menu of nothing but tacos.
 Each course is paired with a different beverage, which includes locally brewed beer, Mexican wines and mezcal.
 Tennyson 133, Polanco, +52 55-5545-4111, pujol.com.mx

 The young chef in charge is Tonatiuh Cuevas, who grew up in Nayarit on Mexico’s Pacific Coast near Puerto Vallarta.
 He’s tapped into that semi-rustic coastal heritage and installed a wood-fire pit.
-Using a wire cage (zarandero) over the coals, he cooks guajillo-glazed Pacific snapper and dogfish to make zarandeado fish tacos.
-The tacos are served family style with several salsas (including a serrano aguachile that’ll melt your tongue), grilled onions and handmade corn tortillas.
+Using a wire cage (zarandero) over the coals, he cooks guajillo-glazed Pacific snapper and dogfish to make fish tacos.
+These tacos are served family style with several salsas (including a serrano aguachile that’ll melt your tongue), grilled onions and handmade corn tortillas.

 There are other things to get excited about here, including spectacular ceviches and grilled tuna coated in the ashes of charred chilies.
-As good as everything else truly is, the real draw here is the zarandeado fish tacos.
-After you’ve had the tacos, only then should you begin to explore further.
-This might very well be the best thing you eat in Mexico City this year.
+As good as everything else truly is, the real draw here is the zarandeado-style fish.
+After you’ve had these tacos, only then should you begin to explore further.
+This might very well be the best thing you eat in Mexico City.
 Paseo de la Reforma 500, Colonia Juarez, Mexico City, +52 (55) 5230-1818, fourseasons.com/mexico UPDATE: Since this article was originally published, chef Cuevas has been promoted to executive chef of the new Four Seasons Los Cabos.
 I have reached out to the Four Seasons Mexico City, which has hired a new executive chef, to see how this affects Zanaya, but so far I haven’t received a response.

-As previously stated, chef Jorge Vallejo is a former protégé of Olvera at Pujol.
-And while Quintonil has leapfrogged ahead of Pujol on the World’s 50 Best list, in my opinion Quintonil isn’t quite as good as Pujol.
-That said, the restaurant has grown tremendously in the few short years that it’s been open.
+As previously stated, chef Jorge Vallejo is a former protégé of Enrique Olvera at Pujol.
+And while Quintonil temporarily leapfrogged ahead of Pujol on the World’s 50 Best list, Pujol has once again pulled ahead.
+Nevertheless, Quintonil has grown tremendously in the few short years that it’s been open.
 The evolution from 2013 to now is remarkable, not just in culinary refinement but even more noticeably in service and hospitality.

 Vallejo named the restaurant after his favorite wild green, a type of flowering amaranth indigenous to Mexico that chefs across the country are rediscovering.
-Quintonil is a very casual, unassuming restaurant that occupies a single-story flat on an quiet residential street a few blocks away from Pujol.
+Quintonil is a quietly casual, unassuming restaurant that occupies a single-story flat on a quaint residential street a few blocks away from Pujol.

-You might encounter a ceviche of scallops splashed with prickly-pear broth powderized sea urchin roe, or a salad of wild greens is made up of nine different quelites (wild herbs) grown specifically for Quintonil.
+You might encounter a ceviche of scallops splashed with prickly-pear broth and powderized sea urchin roe, or a salad of wild greens made of nine different quelites (wild herbs) grown specifically for Quintonil.
 Newton 55, Polanco, +52 55-5280-1660, quintonil.com

 The chef in charge of Diana now is Fernando A. Sanchez Ortiz, a young chef who, with his new menu focused on contemporary Mexican flavors and techniques, is destined to become one of Mexico’s next great culinary stars.

 It might sound hyperbolic to say the kale salad is extraordinary.
 It is, after all, just a kale salad.
 But it’s so much more than that.
-Ortiz dresses it with a chili adobo, which has just a hint of heat to it, along with shaved cotija cheese.
-Trust me, it’s the best kale salad you’ll ever eat.
+Ortiz dresses it with a chili adobo, which delivers just a hint of heat, along with shaved cotija cheese.
+Trust me, it’s the best kale salad you will ever eat.

-There are essentially two options at Lorea: an elaborate nine-course tasting menu, or an even more elaborate tasting menu that goes on until you scream, “Uncle!”
+There are essentially two options at Lorea: an elaborate nine-course tasting menu, or an even more decadent experience that goes on until you scream, “Uncle!”
 No two tables receive exactly the same menu.
 Most guests will be invited to enjoy one of their courses in the kitchen while standing and chatting with the chef.

 Here’s another Mexico-Spain-Mexico story.
-Mexican nationals Sandra Fortes and Miguel Hidalgo met while working at the famous El Bulli in Spain.
+Mexican nationals Sandra Fortes and Miguel Hidalgo met while cooking at the famous El Bulli in Spain.
 They fell in love, married and returned to Mexico and briefly operated a restaurant in Xalapa (Veracruz) called El Molino del Quijote.
 They eventually moved to CDMX and opened Noso, but their timing wasn’t particularly great.
-The restaurant opened a few days before 2017’s horrific earthquake, which immediately dampened the buzz of their highly anticipated debut, which should have been one of Mexico’s most talked about openings of 2017.
+The restaurant opened a few days before 2017’s horrific earthquake, which immediately dampened the buzz of their highly anticipated debut, which should have been one of Mexico’s most talked about openings that year.
 Instead, it’s been a slow but still increasing crescendo.

 Noso is a gorgeous restaurant.
 Designed by Faci Leboreiro, an elite architecture firm based in Polanco, the center of the restaurant appears to be carved from a single, massive boulder of granite that leads into a serene, minimalist dining room absent any decor other than large windows framing Polanco’s bustling Avenida Presidente Masaryk.

 The dining room is more serene, more romantic than before, although the crowd is as fashionable and beautiful, and almost assuredly fashionably late for dinner, as ever before.

 Their cooking dives deep into the vast ethos of Mexican cuisine, albeit with a contemporary worldview.
-Almost everything on the menu comes from the farms just outside of Mexico City or else from Puebla, Michoacán, Tlaxcala, Hidalgo and Morelos.
-A lot of what you’ll see on the menu will sound familiar: tacos, tostadas, moles, aguachiles… and some of it will be exactly what you’re expecting, as is the case with things like carne asada tacos made from prime ribeye.
-Still other dishes, like pork belly with burnt chipotle mole or smoked cod tostadas will catch you off guard and provide a wonderful sense of discovery.
-And if you want to eat like there’s no tomorrow, there’s also an elaborate eight-course chef’s tasting.
+Almost everything on the menu comes from the farms just outside the city or else from Puebla, Michoacán, Tlaxcala, Hidalgo and Morelos.
+A lot of what you’ll see on the menu will sound familiar: tacos, tostadas, moles, aguachiles… and some of it will be exactly what you expect, as is the case with things like carne asada tacos made from prime ribeye.
+Still other dishes like pork belly with burnt chipotle mole or smoked cod tostadas will catch you off guard and provide a wonderful sense of discovery.
+And if you want to eat like there’s no tomorrow, there’s also an elaborate eight-course tasting menu.
 Schiller 331, Polanco, +52 55-5250-0274, restauranteraiz.com